starhawking/python-terrascript/README.md

 **Terrascript** provides a method of generating [Terraform](https://www.terraform.io) files, while harnessing all the features the Python language provides.

-*This project is currently in the planning stage and the code will probably not yet work!*

 ## Example

 As an example let's translate the following Terraform configuration into **terrascript**.